hisnameispum/100daysofcode/README.md

 ### Elements of Programming Interview
 [] Array(39-69)

-## Fullstack Development with Prisma
+### Fullstack Development with Prisma
 [X] Part 1.
 [] Part 2
 [] Part 3.
 [] Part 4.
 [] Part 5.

+# Journals:

+## Day 37:
+Ran into a problem with Postgres, it seems like I cannot create superusers with Heroku, I have to set up local environment instead.
+Won't take too long.